tetean/CSP-Gym/README.md

 3. Usage

    See the `examples/train.py` script for an example of training a PPO agent using Stable-Baselines3.

 4. Citation

    If you use CSP Gym in your research, please cite:

     ```
     @article{wang2025cspgym,
       title={No-Data-Driven Crystal Structure Prediction via Model-Free Reinforcement Learning},
-      author={Xiean Wang, Pin Chen, Zou Qingsong},
+      author={Xiean Wang, Pin Chen, Qingsong Zou},
       year={2025}
     }
     ```